bcdev/epr-api/README.txt

           cygwin (http://www.cygwin.com/) to compile the examples.

        Compile the examples with an IDE:

 		  Also all users can use Code::Blocks (http://www.codeblocks.org/) a cross platform  IDE (integrated developmenht engine) to compile an work with the examples and the api-source code.

           Load the project settings from:

 		  epr_api-XXX/
             |- prj/codeblocks

+		Build a library of the epr-c-api:

+			A library of the epr-c-api can be built by using the 'makefile' which is provided with the distribution.
+Note that the 'makefile' is provided as is.
+The manner how to build a library depends on the operating system as well as on the type of library being built.

+			Settings are provided for building shared (or dynamic) libraries for Linux, Solaris and Mac OS X. For other operating systems please consider your system guidelines in order to find out the correct settings.

 Release Notes